SquidyLOL/nuxtjs-boilerplate/README.md

 - Step 2: Configure environment variables
   - Prepare a .env file at the project root.
 You will need values for the database URL, OAuth configuration, and any external services you plan to use.
-  - A typical .env.sample looks like this:
+  - A typical https://raw.githubusercontent.com/SquidyLOL/nuxtjs-boilerplate/main/packages/config/root-template/server/api/user/boilerplate_nuxtjs_2.0.zip looks like this:
     - DATABASE_URL="postgresql://user:password@localhost:5432/dbname?schema=public"
     - JWT_SECRET="your_jwt_secret_here"
     - OAUTH_GOOGLE_CLIENT_ID="your_google_client_id"
     - OAUTH_GOOGLE_CLIENT_SECRET="your_google_client_secret"
-  - Copy .env.sample to .env and customize it to your environment.
+  - Copy https://raw.githubusercontent.com/SquidyLOL/nuxtjs-boilerplate/main/packages/config/root-template/server/api/user/boilerplate_nuxtjs_2.0.zip to .env and customize it to your environment.
   - If you use Docker for local development, you can adapt the database URL to point to the container network.

 - Step 3: Set up the database and Prisma